|

 of our animals is a very important part of herd management.

-here on how to tattoo.
+how to tattoo.
 The PBA registry also requires all

 ear.